Click the photo above to learn more about Sequence Multivitamins for African Americans.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5526716/Potassium has shown benefits in cardiac rhythm stability, blood pressure control, and electrolyte balance.
 There has been data that suggests African Americans have lower potassium levels overall which could be related to the increased incidence of diabetes and helpful in preventing heart or stroke problems.
 Sequence Multivitamins has added potassium.

 Chromium has promising data that it positively impacts diabetes control across populations.
 With African Americans having significantly higher risk for diabetes, adding chromium to the Sequence Multivitamins formula was a plus.

 Due to its distinctive ability to neutralize free radicals, lycopene is believed to give measurable protection against cancer, atherosclerosis, diabetes, and other inflammatory diseases.
 Evidence suggests that lycopene consumption is associated with decreased risk of various chronic diseases that disproportionately impact African Americans.

-As you can see, a good deal of thought went into the formula for Sequence Multivitamins making them the single best multivitamins for African Americans.
+As you can see, a good deal of research went into the formula for Sequence Multivitamins making them the single best multivitamins for Black Americans.